Explore UCD

 In addition to UCD-based learning you will also spend 1,000 hours on supervised clinical education in hospitals and clinical centres throughout Ireland and abroad (optional).
 UCD’s full time BSc Physiotherapy degree is accredited by the Irish Society of Chartered Physiotherapists, and will appeal to students who enjoy science and caring for people.

-If you will hold a level 8 honours degree with at least a 2.2 award (or equivalent) in any discipline by June 2024, you are eligible to apply for entry to year 1 of the BSc Physiotherapy degree.
+If you will hold a level 8 NFQ Honours degree with at least a 2.2 Hons award (or equivalent) in any discipline by end of June 2026, you are eligible to apply for entry to year 1 of the BSc Physiotherapy degree in UCD.

-If your degree is in a Exercise or Health Science discipline you may be considered for entry to year 2 of the BSc Physiotherapy degree if you can demonstrate equivalence with year 1 of the course on the basis of UCD Policy on Accreditation of Prior Learning.
+If your level 8 NFQ degree is in an Exercise or Health Science discipline, you may be considered for entry to year 2 of the BSc Physiotherapy degree if you can demonstrate equivalence with year 1 of the course on the basis of the UCD Recognition of Prior Learning policy.

-EU Applicants* apply via the (opens in a new window)Central Applications Office (CAO)* for the Level 8 course code DN420 Physiotherapy.
+EU applicants must apply via the (opens in a new window)Central Applications Office (CAO) for the course code DN420 Physiotherapy.

-You must tick box 7 "Third Level Higher Education" on the CAO application and, in the following Third-level Higher Education Section, indicate in the "Brief Description" box that you wish to apply for the Graduate Entry pathway.
+You must tick box 6 "Third-Level Higher Education" in the Qualifications & Assessment Summary section of the CAO application.
+In the subsequent Third-level Higher Education section, indicate in the "Brief Description" box that you wish to apply for the Graduate Entry pathway.

-• A copy of your final award and a full transcript of degree should be submitted;
+A copy of your final award and a full transcript of degree must be submitted.

 2. Science background

-• A minimum of O6 (OD3) in the Leaving Certificate (or equivalent) is required.
+A minimum grade O6 (previously OD3) in a laboratory science subject in the Leaving Certificate (or equivalent) is required.

 3. Motivation and Interest